polireddigovind/todo_app/README.md

 # todo_app
-todo_app backend connecting to the oracle database
+todo_app backend Application connecting to oracle database

-# Project Name

-Terabh Intelligence - Personalized AI Assistant Backend

 ## Introduction

-Terabh Intelligence is dedicated to crafting a powerful and personalized AI assistant.
-This project focuses on building the backend for the AI assistant, with seamless integration with various services such as Spotify, Gmail, and Calendar.
-The backend is developed using Python and FastAPI.
+creating backend application for the todo_app for users having user_ids and their tasks to complete.Authentication is also include for user safety.

 ## Installation